 About Breaking Barriers

-Breaking Barriers has reached more than 19 million youth and 2.7 million educators in the United States, Canada and Puerto Rico.
-Using baseball-themed activities, the program is designed to give children in grades 4-8 strategies to deal with barriers and challenges in their lives.
+Breaking Barriers has reached more than 22 million youths and 2.9 million educators in the United States, Canada and Puerto Rico.
+Using baseball-themed activities, the program is designed to give children in grades 4-9 strategies to deal with barriers and challenges in their lives.
 Winners receive a variety of prizes.